 One or two of these things can’t predict a mental illness but may be prompts to stay in closer contact and ask more questions.
 If you are concerned be open, honest and try to get them to seek help.
-If you, or someone you know needs help and are not coping, here are some links and numbers to contact.

 When on a call with a colleague, friend or family – listen carefully for any changes to normal like:

 - Emotional outbursts – rapid or dramatic changes in emotions or unusual anger or laughter.

 - Quiet or withdrawn – when communicating you sense a drop in their interaction or a loss of interest in something you know that would normally engage them.